-With regards to the MCR, we see a result of 897%, indicating a comfortable capitalisation position compared to the minimum requirements (for more detail on the MCR, see QRT 28.01.01 in Annex).
+With regards to the MCR, we see a result of 1491%, indicating a comfortable capitalisation position compared to the minimum requirements.

-The results of the base case projections performed in the ORSA exercise in 2022 allows to conclude that DKV Belgium is adequately capitalised to cover the risks arising from current and expected business activities.
-In addition, the results show a stable solvency position driven by both increasing own funds and SCR.
+The results of the base case projections performed as part of the ORSA exercise in 2023 leads to the conclusion that DKV Belgium is adequately capitalised to cover the risks arising from current and expected business activities.
+In addition, the results show an increasing solvency position driven by the own funds increasing percentage wise more than the total risk capital.